International Undergraduate Admissions

 International students must complete the admission requirements at least 60 days prior to the beginning of class.

 Foreign Credential Evaluation

-Students applying for International Admissions will be required to obtain a Foreign Credential Evaluation.
+Students applying for International Admissions will be required to obtain a Foreign Credential Evaluation if their former or current high school or university is located outside of the United States.
+An official transcript directly from the university or high school will be sufficient if the school is located in the United States or if it has a United States regional accreditation.
 The following are agencies in which Texas A&M University-Texarkana will accept Foreign Credential Evaluations.
 Transfer applicants should have their college or university transcripts evaluated course by course.
 For freshmen applicants, high school transcripts need only be evaluated to determine U.S. high school equivalency.

 - World Education Services- www.wes.org